miloskroulik/registration/README.md

 Registration does lots of things you are expecting from a registration system (like allowing you to restrict the number of total registrations for a given event), and other stuff you are crossing your fingers and hoping for (like building in automated reminder messages for your registrants).

+If you want to sell registrations to your events, use the [Commerce Registration](https://www.drupal.org/project/commerce_registration) module to integrate Registration with Drupal Commerce.
+Commerce Registration has a release that is compatible with Drupal 9 and 10.

- * For a full description of the module visit the [Registration project page](https://www.drupal.org/project/registration).
+ * For a full description of this module visit the [Registration project page](https://www.drupal.org/project/registration).

  * To submit bug reports and feature suggestions, or to track changes, visit the [Registration project issues queue](https://www.drupal.org/project/issues/registration).